CURIOSSorg/curioss.org/content/about/_index.md

 draft: false
 ---
 CURIOSS is a community for those working in University and Research Institution OSPOs.
 Our goals are to facilitate the networking and collaboration between OSPO representatives from universities and research institutions worldwide.

-C﻿URIOSS was set up in 2023 with the support of a grant from the Alfred P. Sloan Foundation.
+CURIOSS was set up in 2023 with the support of a grant from the Alfred P. Sloan Foundation.

 <div >
 <p class="h1 row text-center justify-content-md-center">Who can join CURIOSS?</p>
 Who will be considered for CURIOSS membership?
 Individuals from universities or research institutions who are involved in running an OSPO or actively working on setting up an OSPO in their institution.
-If you are interested in joining the community, please fill in the Join CURIOSS form.
+If you are interested in joining the community, please fill in the CURIOSS Contact form.
 </div>

 <div class="row text-center justify-content-md-center" id="team">